AstaBlackClove/blazecast/README.md

   <img src="src-tauri/icons/icon.ico" alt="BlazeCast Logo" width="200">
 </div>

-BlazeCast is a blazing fast productivity tool for Windows your shortcut to everything.
-Inspired by Raycast, built for Windows users who want speed, simplicity, and power at their fingertips.
+**BlazeCast** – A blazing-fast productivity launcher for Windows, inspired by Raycast.
+Built with Rust ⚙️, React ⚛️, and Tauri 🚀 for speed and elegance.

 ⚡ Launch apps instantly
 📋 Manage clipboard history like a pro